samratkar/samratkar.github.io/_posts/concepts/amrita-courseworks/generative-ai/assignments/assignment-gen-ai.md

 ### Summary
 DCGANs represent a significant advancement in the field of generative models, particularly for image synthesis.
 By leveraging deep convolutional networks, they achieve high-quality image generation while addressing many of the stability issues that plagued earlier GAN architectures.
 Their design principles have influenced a wide range of subsequent GAN variants and applications, making them a foundational model in the generative AI landscape.

+---

+## Compare and contrast the architecture of a vanilla GAN with that of a DCGAN (Deep Convolutional GAN).
+What improvements does DCGAN offer, and why are convolutional layers preferred in image-based GAN tasks?

 ## Comparison of GANs with DCGANs